fdnd-agency/adconnect/CONTRIBUTING.md

 - At the end of the sprint hold a short feedback round for each team member.
 - Ask for feedback during the process from teammates.

+## Rules implementing container queries
+- Use container queries only when component resizing is needed.
+- Add an extra (div) wrapper only if it has a clear structural purpose (for example grouping/separating elements).
+- Give containers clear and consistent names.
+- Apply `@container` to the nearest logical parent of the component.
+- Mention new or changed container query usage in your pull request.

 ## Agreements with client

 - Productowner: Erwin de Beer.